Hardening MySQL for your WordPress site

 Why you should use a log management service?

 Logs provide the foundational data to support performance, user and technical monitoring on your WordPress sites and the web servers they run.
 With them you can understand who changed what and when.
-You can then use this log data to troubleshoot technical and administrative issues, increase user accountability, and improve the security of your WordPress […]

 Exposed backup and unreferenced files and how to find them

 Keeping your WordPress secure involves a continuous process of testing, hardening, monitoring, and improving.
 There are several things WordPress administrators can take care of to help them ensure their websites are safe.

 Hardening PHP for WordPress

 WordPress runs on PHP, and is a core component to pay attention to when hardening your WordPress site.
 This article will cover some of the most common, low-hanging fruit you can address when it comes to PHP security for WordPress.
-Heads up – Be careful when making changes to your PHP settings.
-Incorrect settings and […]

 WordPress email deliverability and how to improve it

 Email is arguably the most common electronic communication medium on Earth.
 It’s used for everything, from communication to alert notifications, to password reset flows and email-based Two-factor Authentication (2FA).
-As a website owner sending email from your WordPress site, there are a few issues you’ll likely encounter.
-If you simply try and install a plugin […]

 WordPress security & hardening, the definitive guide

 WordPress is massively popular.
 Around every one in five sites on the Internet uses WordPress in some form.
 Be that to run a humble blog, or a multi-site Content Management System (CMS) or e-commerce site.
 As a result, it is no surprise that WordPress websites are a very popular target for both experienced hackers and script-kiddies alike.